Official Site Links

 |5/8||DuJuan Harris (RB) Terminated, Vested Veteran, all contracts (terminated, vested veteran, all contracts).|

 |5/5||Mike Davis (RB) Waived, No Recall (waived, no recall).|

 |5/2||Tim Barnes (C) Free Agent Signing (free agent signing).|

 |5/2||Brandon Fusco (C) Free Agent Signing (free agent signing).|

 Head Coach more

 Regular Season: No Stats Available

 Career record: No Stats Available

-San Francisco 49ers quarterback Colin Kaepernick scrambles out of the pocket and finds running back Shaun Draughn for a 17-yard touchdown.
+San Francisco 49ers running back Shaun Draughn rushes for a 1-yard touchdown.